HomeDing/homeding.github.io/elements/digitalin.md

 **pin**\* - Specifies the hardware number of the pin.

-**inverse** - In normal mode a HIGH input value is reported as value 1.
-In inverse mode a LOW input value is reported as value 1.
+**invert** - In normal mode a HIGH input value is reported as value 1.
+In invert mode a LOW input value is reported as value 1.
 Normal mode is default.

 **pullup** - When defining with true the internal pullup resistor for the input pin will be activated.